partiql/partiql-lang-kotlin/docs/wiki/documentation/Functions.md

 Purpose
 : Given a string, `str`, alter every upper case character is `str` to lower case.
 Any non-lower cases characters remain unchanged.
-This action does rely on the locale specified by the runtime configuration.
+This operation does rely on the locale specified by the runtime configuration.
 The implementation, currently, relies on Java's [String.toLowerCase()](https://docs.oracle.com/javase/7/docs/api/java/lang/String.html#toLowerCase()) documentation.